agentcommunity/AgentInterfaceDiscovery/README.md

 -   `pnpm install`: Install all dependencies.
 -   `pnpm build`: Build all packages in the monorepo.
 -   `pnpm -F @aid/core run schema:generate`: Regenerate the canonical JSON schema.
--   `pnpm -F @aid/core run build:examples`: Update the web UI samples from the [`packages/examples`](./packages/examples) directory.
+-   `pnpm -F @aid/core run build:examples`: Generate the hosted example artifacts (`aid.json`, `aid.txt`) in `packages/examples/public/` using the configs from the web UI's samples directory as the source of truth.
 -   `pnpm -F aid-generator dev`: Run the web UI in development mode.

-The `build:examples` script is critical for the web UI.
-It reads all configs from [`/packages/examples`](./packages/examples), cleans them, and generates an `index.json`.
-The web UI dynamically fetches this index to populate its "Load Sample" dropdown, ensuring the examples are always in sync with the canonical configurations.
+The `build:examples` script is used to generate the publicly hosted manifests that are used for testing the resolver.
+It reads all configurations from `packages/web/aid-generator/public/samples`, resolves any template variables, and writes the final `aid.json` and `aid.txt` files to `packages/examples/public/`.
+This ensures our hosted examples are always in sync with the samples used in the web UI.

 ## Web UI (`packages/web/aid-generator`)